-Plain packaging reduces allure of cigarettes: studyJuly 22nd, 2013 in Addiction /
+Plain packaging reduces allure of cigarettes: studyJuly 22, 2013 in Medicine & Health / Addiction

 Scientists on Monday said they had evidence that plain packaging for cigarettes diminishes the appeal of smoking, as anti-tobacco campaigners suggest.